 It was a very slow transition process from this happy-go-lucky, extremely funny man.
 He was a distinctly different man at the end.

-I decided the only thing I could do was work with people to help expose and shine a light on QAnon and what it really is all about, who started it, who's running it today.
+I decided the only thing I could do was work with people to help expose and shine a light on QAnon and what it really is all about—who started it and who's running it today.
 And so I became involved with a small group of active Q debunkers.
 In a way, I think that made him dig his heels deeper into that world.

 We were in this relationship for the long haul, joining families and finances and furnishing things together.
 So it came as a total surprise to me one day when he told me we were done.
-He said my politics made him dislike me, that I was working to debunk Qanon hurt him hugely and made him very angry.
+He said my politics made him dislike me, and that me working to debunk Qanon hurt him hugely and made him very angry.

 We truly used to say all the time that we meant more to each other than politics.
 At some point in time, that became not true anymore.